 summer of 1940 and on D-Day during June 1944 before its retirement from frontline service in January 1945.

-During May 1937 the Air Ministry released Specification S.14/36, with this new aircraft expected to replace the Fairey Swordfish, and the result was the Albacore which was ordered into
+On the 8th September 1936 the Air Ministry released Specification M.7/36 with this new aircraft expected to replace the Fairey Swordfish.

-the prototype would also be tested with floats during 1940 but no further development took place.
+floats during March 1940 by the Marine Aircraft Experimental Establishment but no further development took place.

-The Aircraft and Armament Experiment Establishment based at Martlesham Heath would receive the first production Fairey Albacore which they tested and found a number of problems with the aircraft including heavy elevators and ailerons and conditions in the
+The Aeroplane and Armament Experimental Establishment would test the Fairey Albacore and found a number of problems with the aircraft including heavy elevators and ailerons and conditions in the

 cockpit, the Albacore had an enclosed cockpit, were said to be uncomfortable in the front during summer and cold and draughty in the rear.
 On the plus the Albacore was steady in the dive whilst

 At the peak of its service the Fairey Albacore equipped fifteen squadrons serving with the Fleet Air Arm during 1942 operating from the Arctic Circle, Western Desert, Mediterranean and

 Indian Ocean.
 Operating in a number of different roles including anti-submarine patrol.
-Albacores would also feature alongside the Fairey Fulmar and Fairey Swordfish in an unsuccessful attack on
+The Royal Air Force would also use the type firstly with No. 36 Squadron based at Java during December 1941.

-the Swordfish stayed in service, and all Fleet Air Arm squadrons except one would have their Albacores replaced by the Fairey Barracuda
+With newer aircraft now available all Fleet Air Arm squadrons except two would have their Albacores replaced by the Fairey Barracuda

-In production for four years 800 Fairey Albacores were produced.
+In production for four years 803 Fairey Albacores were produced.